-We can put cropland-soil management and forest-based solutions into action immediately; these approaches can scale rapidly, have many co-benefits, and low implementation costs.
-BiCRS or DACS will take longer to scale, and in some regions will be limited by availability of zero-carbon energy or geologic storage.
+We can put cropland-soil management and forest-based solutions into action immediately; these approaches have rapid scale-up potential, a plethora of co-benefits, and low implementation costs.
+Geologic storage following biomass carbon removal or direct removal from the air will take longer to scale up, and in some regions is limited by local geology and the supply of zero-carbon energy.

-At least 22% of US land mass has extraordinary potential for safe underground $\rm CO_2$ storage due to its geology.
+At least 22% of US land mass has extraordinary potential for safe underground CO_2 storage due to its geology.
 These regions are ideal for DACS and BiCRS facilities co-located with storage.

-By implementing methods that remove $CO_2$ from the air, we can create new jobs, improve air and water quality, increase our resilience to a changing climate, and protect life and property.
+By implementing methods that remove CO2 from the air, we can create new jobs, improve air and water quality, increase our resilience to a changing climate, and protect life and property.